LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

 <details><summary>Click here to view instructions</summary>

 #### Main Menu
-Upon entering the quiz, users will encounter the main menu featuring the LJA Africa Quiz logo.
+Upon entering the quiz, users will encounter the main menu featuring the LJA Africa Quiz Logo.
 The menu offers options:

 1. Start Quiz
-2. Quiz to play again
+2. Quit Quiz

-Players can yes or no option to navigate through the quiz.
+Players can type either yes or no option to navigate through the quiz.

 #### Start Quiz
 Upon selecting this option, players will be presented with quiz questions.
 They can input their numerical answers, and the quiz will provide instant feedback.